python-discord/site/pydis_site/apps/content/resources/guides/python-guides/discordpy.md

 ### Community Examples and Resources

-The `discord.py` developer community over time have shared examples and references with each other.
+The `discord.py` developer community over time have shared examples and references with each other.<br>
 The following are a collated list of the most referenced community examples.

 #### Extensions / Cogs
 * [Extension/Cog Example](https://gist.github.com/EvieePy/d78c061a4798ae81be9825468fe146be) - *Credit to EvieePy*